uribo/learnR/quick-start/why-r.md

 #### It has cutting-edge techniques

 Many R users are professional researchers in statistics, econometrics, or other displines.
-It is more often that an author publish his or her new paper along with a new package that includes the cutting-edge techniques presented in the paper.
+It is more often that an author publishes his or her new paper along with a new package that includes the cutting-edge techniques presented in the paper.
 Maybe it's a new statistical test, a pattern recognition method, or a better-tuned optimization algorithm.

 No matter what it is, R community has the previledge to be the first to apply it in real world, improve its functionaly, and reveal its potentials.